Fragile X syndromeMartin-Bell syndrome; Marker X syndrome

 Genetic testing can diagnose this disease.

-There is no specific treatment for Fragile X syndrome.
-Instead, training and education have been developed to help affected children function at as high a level as possible.
+There is no specific treatment for fragile X syndrome.
+Instead, training and education have been developed to help affected children function at the highest possible level.
+Clinical trials are ongoing ( www.clinicaltrials.gov ) and looking at several possible medicines for treating fragile X syndrome.

 - Recurrent infections in children